solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/b8eff65a-a872-4b0d-8d30-c20e69be90a2)

-Save the new file by commiting it to the version control history:
+Save the new file by committing it to the version control history:

 ![image](https://github.com/user-attachments/assets/41f3a869-6b37-4ff6-8fda-121ab78e6d88)